drduh/macOS-Security-and-Privacy-Guide/README.md

 You can [disable](https://support.apple.com/102651) the syncing later or enable [end-to-end encryption](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f/web) for data stored in iCloud.
 You can [control the data](https://support.apple.com/102283) associated with Apple Account or completely delete it.

-An Apple Account is required in order to access the App Store and use most Apple services like iCloud, Apple Music, etc.
+An Apple Account is required in order to access the App Store and use most Apple services, such as iCloud and Apple Music.

 ## App Store

 The Mac App Store is a [curated](https://developer.apple.com/app-store/review/guidelines) software repository.

 Apps distributed through it are required to use [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox) and [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime), as well as offering automatic updates.

 App Store distribution provides additional platform review and sandboxing requirements, but also requires an Apple Account, which can create a privacy risk.